-The Conservation Authorities Act, as amended by the Building Better Communities and Conserving Watersheds Act, 2017, provides direction for conservation authorities to make such by-laws as are required for its proper administration.
+The Conservation Authorities Act, as amended by the Building Better Communities and Conserving Watersheds Act, 2017 (Bill 139), provides direction for conservation authorities to make such by-laws as are required for its proper administration.
 The new bylaws will replace administrative regulations created under the repealed Section 30 of the Act.
-Current administrative bylaws will cease to be in force upon the earlier of a) December 12, 2018 (one year after Section 19.1 came into force), or b) the day the regulation is revoked by the authority.
+Current administrative bylaws will cease to be in force upon the earlier of a) June 15, 2023 or b) the day the regulation is revoked by the authority.